 - Listening to local VHF 2 Meter Repeater chatter between Ham radio operators.

-- FRS Two-Way basic UHF 2W low power line of sight communication between non-licensed users.
+- Listening to FRS Two-Way basic UHF 2W low power line of sight communication between non-licensed users.

-- GMRS Two-Way UHF 5W power line of sight between a GMRS license holder + family member.
-Cost is $70 for a 10 year FCC no-test license.
+- Listening to GMRS Two-Way UHF 5W power line of sight between a GMRS license holder + family member.
+GMRS license cost is $70 for a 10 year FCC no-test license.

 - Two-way long distance VHF 2 Meter to mountain top repeater for Ham radio operator with a “Technician License”.
 Obtaining this license requires passing a 35 question bubble test from a list of 400 possible questions.
 No Morse code is required.
 Tests are administered locally about once a month from local Ham clubs.

 Step-1) Obtain some low cost nice equipment for just a little coin.
 The single BaoFeng UV-5R should be less than $30.
 Purchasing a pair isn’t a bad idea at this price.

 Don’t stop there however, a bunch of low cost accessories are available that you probably want as well.
 As delivered, you need 120V AC to charge the 7.2V Lithium-Ion batteries.
 Unfortunately these aren’t USB charge-able – out of the box.
 For just $6 though, you can purchase a USB-A to Barrel Jack adapter which replaces the 120V AC wall-wart.
 It might not charge as fast, but who doesn’t have a stack of USB batteries lying around?

 Also available are this $7 12V car charger and this $7 12V battery eliminator.
 Why both?
 Well assuming this is all for an “Oh-Shit-Kit” it might be sitting in a scram bag for 10+ years.
 The battery eliminator provides for a fully functioning radio even if the LiPo battery is completely worthless over that time period.
 You just need a car, or 12 Volt, 3 Amp power source.